kevlar-kt/kevlar/docs/pages/modules/antipiracy/implementation.md

 # Implementation
-A working example is in the github repository under the `:showcase` module.
+A working example for the antipiracy module can be found in the github repository under the `:showcase` module.
+You need to create a `KevlarAntipiracy` instance (which is the way you will be requesting scans), along with your desired parameters (either global, local or in your repository layer, if you are using MVVM/MVC).

+Once you have that, you just go ahead and call `antipiracy.attestate()` in a coroutine and your system will be analyzed, according to the provided parameters.

+`AntipiracyAttestation` will be returned from the call (it's a sealed class), containing the found software list, if any.

 ## In-Place